Robert E. Michler

-Robert E. Michler is an American heart surgeon specializing in heart surgery, aortic and mitral valve repair, coronary artery bypass surgery, aneurysm surgery, and management of the failing heart.
-In 2017, Michler received the Vladimir Borakovsky Prize in Moscow from the Ministry of Health of the Russian Federation for “his personal contributions to the development of cardiovascular surgery”.
+Robert E. Michler is an American heart surgeon known for his expertise in aortic and mitral valve repair, coronary artery bypass surgery, aneurysm surgery, and heart failure management.
+In 2017, he was awarded the Vladimir Borakovsky Prize by the Ministry of Health of the Russian Federation for his contributions to cardiovascular surgery.

-Michler is Surgeon-in-Chief at Montefiore Medical Center and Albert Einstein College of Medicine in New York, New York.
-He is also the Samuel I. Belkin Endowed Chair, Professor and Chairman, Department of Cardiothoracic & Vascular Surgery, Professor and Chairman, Department of Surgery and Co-Director, Montefiore Einstein Center for Heart and Vascular Care.
+Michler serves as the Surgeon-in-Chief at Montefiore Medical Center and Albert Einstein College of Medicine in New York City.
+He holds the Samuel I. Belkin Endowed Chair and is a Professor and Chairman of both the Department of Cardiothoracic & Vascular Surgery and the Department of Surgery.
+He is also Co-Director of the Montefiore Einstein Center for Heart and Vascular Care.

 Education and training

-Michler received his undergraduate education magna cum laude from Harvard University.
-He received his medical education at Dartmouth Medical School, where he was a Leopold Schepp Scholar.
-Michler completed his residency in General Surgery, a fellowship in Cardiothoracic Transplantation and a residency in Cardiothoracic Surgery at the Columbia Presbyterian Medical Center in New York.
-He was awarded the Blakemore Research Prize for three consecutive years.
-He completed a chief residency in Pediatric Cardiothoracic Surgery with Dr. Aldo Castaneda at the Harvard Medical School, Boston Children’s Hospital.
+Michler graduated magna cum laude from Harvard University.
+He received his medical degree from Dartmouth Medical School, where he was a Leopold Schepp Scholar.
+Michler completed his residency in general surgery, a fellowship in Cardiothoracic Transplantation, and a fellowship in cardiothoracic surgery at the Columbia Presbyterian Medical Center in New York.
+He was awarded the Blakemore Research Prize in 1987.
+He completed a fellowship in Pediatric Cardiothoracic Surgery at Boston Children’s Hospital, Harvard Medical School.

 Career

 Michler began his career on the faculty of Columbia Presbyterian Medical Center/Columbia University in New York City.
-He became the Director of the Heart Transplantation Program before being recruited to the Ohio State University as the Chief, Division of Cardiothoracic Surgery and Director of the Heart & Lung Transplantation Program.
-In 2005, Michler returned to New York City as the Chairman of the Department of Cardiothoracic Surgery, and soon thereafter, was appointed Surgeon-in-Chief of the healthcare system and Chairman, Department of Surgery.
+He became the director of the Heart Transplantation Program before being recruited to The Ohio State University as the head of the cardio-thoracic surgery division and director of the Heart & Lung Transplantation Program.
+In 2005, Michler returned to New York City as Chairman of the Department of Cardiothoracic Surgery and was soon after appointed Surgeon-in-Chief of the healthcare system as well as Chairman of the Department of Surgery.

-Michler’s research interest in repairing the injured heart has led to clinical trials in autologous skeletal myoblast and cardiac stem cell transplantation.
-He is an NIH-funded investigator and leader in clinical trial enrollment.
-Michler and his teams have advanced minimally invasive cardiothoracic surgery procedures and surgical robotics.
+Michler’s research interests include repairing the injured heart, leading to clinical trials on autologous skeletal myoblast and cardiac stem cell transplantation.
+He is an NIH-funded investigator and has been involved in clinical trial enrollment.
+Michler and his teams have worked to advance minimally invasive cardiothoracic surgery procedures and surgical robotics.
 This work led to Food and Drug Administration approval for selective cardiac robotic procedures, including mitral valve repair and coronary bypass surgery.

-Michler has authored over 300 peer-reviewed publications, recently publishing in the New England Journal of Medicine, Circulation, and the Journal of Thoracic and Cardiovascular Surgery.
-He is a frequent editor and media authority on heart disease topics.
+Michler has authored over 300 peer-reviewed publications, including publications in the New England Journal of Medicine, Circulation, and the Journal of Thoracic and Cardiovascular Surgery.
+He is an editor and is quoted on the subject of heart disease in the media.

-Michler is the chairman and founder of a not-for-profit foundation, Heart Care International, which performs pediatric heart surgery in underserved regions worldwide.
-Since 1994, Heart Care International has helped over 1,500 children with heart disease and performed heart surgery on over 1,000 children.
-He has received numerous honors, including “Person of the Week” by Peter Jennings of ABC World News Tonight, the Pace Humanitarian Award, and “The Order of Christopher Columbus” by Hipólito Mejía, President of the Dominican Republic.
+Michler is the chairman and founder of Heart Care International, a not-for-profit foundation which performs pediatric heart surgery in under-served regions.
+Since 1994, Heart Care International has served over 1,500 children with heart disease and performed heart surgery on over 1,000 children.
+He has received numerous honors, including being named “Person of the Week” by Peter Jennings of ABC World News Tonight, the Pace Humanitarian Award, and “The Order of Christopher Columbus” by Hipolito Mejia, President of the Dominican Republic.